LenaJosse/LenaJosse.github.io/_pages/PhD_defense.md

 **Venue**
 You can take the RER B (blue in the image below) from Paris to Orsay-Ville (direction Saint-Rémy-lès-Chevreuse).
 At the station, exit on the west side to reach the Paris-Saclay campus, or on the east side to go toward the city center of Orsay.
-And then walk to Bâtiment 121 (in red)!
+And then walk (in red) to Bâtiment 121!

 <img